ippeb/TetrisBattleBot/README.md

 ### Run / Usage

-Open your Terminal and change your current directory to TetrisBattleBot.
+Open your Terminal and change your directory to `TetrisBattleBot/classes`.
-Now, simply type `java classes/TetrisBattleBot/TetrisWebsiteInteraction` to run the program.
+Now, simply type `java TetrisBattleBot/TetrisWebsiteInteraction` to run the program.